AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/give-credit-to-referrer.md

 * **Smart List Trigger**
 * Custom JavaScript Event

-If you chose to use the **Smart List Trigger** option to specify a goal, you will need to use the **Give Credit to Referrer** flow step.
+If you chose to use the **Smart List Trigger** option to specify a goal, you will need to use the **[!UICONTROL Give Credit to Referrer]** flow step.

    ![](assets/image2014-9-22-15-3a59-3a18.png)

 ## Usage {#usage}

-1. Once you have built your campaign and decided what action to trigger on, simply find and select the Social App that you want to give credit to the referrer to.
+1. Once you have built your campaign and decided what action to trigger on, simply find and select the **[!UICONTROL Social App]** that you want to give credit to the referrer to.

    ![](assets/image2014-9-22-15-3a59-3a39.png)